Is Trump Helping or Hurting the Gig Economy?

 The danger of economic nationalism is that it lays our problems at the feet of big business and international rivals, suggesting we can fix our problems with tougher trade policies.
-But more frequently, market losses are the result of financial speculation and easy credit – not foreign economic influences.
+But more frequently, market losses result from financial speculation and easy credit – not foreign economic influences.

-Why wait for a Trump administration to solve the problem, when we can solve it ourselves by making American workers easier to find and hire online?
+Why wait for the Trump administration to solve the problem when we can solve it ourselves by making American workers easier to find and hire online?